 Choosing the right surgeon to perform obesity surgery is very important.
 You should seek a surgeon with exceptional surgical skills and dedication to follow-up care.
 Most general surgeons avoid operating on the very obese, as the risks and difficulty of performing operations in the obese patient's abdomen are better handled by experts who specialize in obesity surgery.

-Choosing the type of surgery which is right for you is important -- your surgeon should explain the options carefully and in a way you completely understand before you decide.
+Choosing the type of surgery that is right for you is important – your surgeon should explain the options carefully and in a way you completely understand before you decide.

 Laparoscopic surgery, with its many benefits, is technically more demanding than traditional open surgery.
-How much experience does the surgeon have with laparoscopic procedures, and specifically those for obesity?
+Your surgeon should be experienced with laparscopic techniques for obese patients.

 Finally, both the surgeon and the bariatric surgery program you select should be dedicated to your ongoing care, with support groups, lifelong follow-ups and the availability of nutritionists who can help you maintain good health after surgery.